saisrirammortha/Text-Document-Processing-For-Classification/README.md

 ### Issues

-This was the code return in the initial stages of my coding.It's not organized.That's why i just explained the steps i have followed
+This was the code written in the initial stages of my coding.It's not organized.That's why i just explained the steps i have followed